 The Second Brother: Cadmus or Severus Snape?

 The second brother pined for the loss of his dead wife and asked Death for a way of bringing her back.
 Severus Snape also pines for the love of his life, Lily Potter.
 In the Pensieve, after Snape dies and Harry uses his memories to learn more, the reader learns that Snape confronts Dumbledore (Death), outraged in desperation and sadness at the news that Lily is dead.
 He swears to take care of Lily’s son, Harry, and do whatever it takes to protect him.
 He, therefore, just like Cadmus, receives the person he wants but not in the form he expected (Harry).

 In the movie adaptation, Snape is seen cradling Lily moments after she’s been killed by Lord Voldemort.
 The second brother knew that his wife would never be the same again.

 The Third Brother: Ignotus or Harry Potter?

-Harry Potter is known for being modest and has been successfully evading being killed all his life.
+Harry Potter is known for being modest and has successfully evaded being killed all his life.
 He, like Ignotus, receives the Cloak of Invisibility from Death (Dumbledore) in his first year of Hogwarts.
-When he finally goes to die, he doesn’t try to avoid it, or trick death like the other brothers had; he walks into the Forbidden Forest with the cloak and accepts it.
+When he finally goes to die, he doesn’t try to avoid it or trick death like the other brothers had; he walks into the Forbidden Forest with the cloak and accepts it.
 As mentioned before, he leaves earth with Dumbledore as an equal, as Dumbledore states that Harry can choose where he wants to go—back or “on”—just as Ignotus is greeted by death as “an old friend” when he finally gives up the cloak.